-It will take the whole planet to save the planet.
-Olivine is located all over the world, and a global effort will unite countries with varying resources, labor, skills, and coastlines in order to deploy infrastructure for CCC.
+We believe that it will take the whole planet to save the planet.
+Our aim is to ignite a global effort that will unite countries leveraging their unique resources to deploy infrastructure for CCC.

 Approximate total CDR scale: ~100 tonnes